 A human carcinogen is a substance that promotes the development of cancer.
-Some carcinogens are man-made, such as benzene, found in Johnson & Johnson’s specific aerosol sunscreen products.
+Some carcinogens are artificial, such as benzene, found in Johnson & Johnson’s specific aerosol sunscreen products.

 Benzones are also considered carcinogenic because long-term exposure may lead to leukemia and other cancers like colorectal tumors.
 Johnson & Johnson’s recalls were prompted by trace amounts of benzene being detected through its quality control process.

-Benzene is an organic compound with two benzene rings linked at one end (C^) and it is used as a solvent for other substances including rubber, paint, ink, plastics and textiles.
-It was discovered by accident by scientists in 1825 when they distilled coal tar.
+Benzene is an organic compound with two benzene rings linked at one end (C^), and it is used as a solvent for other substances, including rubber, paint, ink, plastics, and textiles.
+Scientists discovered it by accident in 1825 when they distilled coal tar.

-Benzene is an irritant, and can be toxic if inhaled or swallowed because it enters the bloodstream directly from the lungs and intestines respectively.
-It has been found to cause cancer of the bladder, bone marrow (leukemia), eye sockets, kidneys, liver and skin in animals as well as people who work with benzene regularly.
+Benzene is an irritant that can be toxic if inhaled or swallowed because it enters the bloodstream directly from the lungs and intestines.
+It has been found to cause cancer of the bladder, bone marrow (leukemia), eye sockets, kidneys, liver, and skin in animals and people who regularly work with benzene.

 Johnson & Johnson’s sunscreen affected products by the benzene recall are as follows:

-Benzene is an organic compound that can be found in the air as a result of incomplete combustion, such as cigarette smoke.
-It is also used to make other chemicals including plastics and some glues or paints.
+Benzene is an organic compound found in the air due to incomplete combustion, such as cigarette smoke.
+It is also used to make other chemicals, including plastics, glues, or paints.

-When benzene enters the body, it harms nearly every organ system – eyes (ocular), sockets, kidneys, liver and skin in animals as well as people who work with benzene regularly.
+When benzene enters the body, it harms nearly every organ system – eyes (ocular), sockets, kidneys, liver, and skin- in animals and people who work with benzene regularly.

-The effects include blood disorders, leukemia or cancer of the lymphatic system; high levels may cause bone marrow death leading to aplastic anemia; lung damage from hypersensitivity pneumonitis or chemical pneumonia where inflammation causes fluid accumulation around lungs which restricts breathing.
+The effects include blood disorders, leukemia, or cancer of the lymphatic system; high levels may cause bone marrow death leading to aplastic anemia; lung damage from hypersensitivity pneumonitis or chemical pneumonia, where inflammation causes fluid accumulation around the lungs, which restricts breathing.

 According to Johnson & Johnson officials, there have been no known cases in which someone has exhibited symptoms from using these recalled aerosol sunscreen product lines.

-The company advises consumers who purchased any of the five impacted items should immediately stop use and contact their physician if they experience any adverse health consequences such as skin irritation or burns resulting from this recall.
+The company advises consumers who purchased any five impacted items should immediately stop using them and contact their physician if they experience adverse health consequences, such as skin irritation or burns resulting from this recall.

-What Do I Do If I’ve Been Using Johnson & Johnson Aerosol Sunscreen Products?
+What Do I Do If I’ve Used Johnson & Johnson Aerosol Sunscreen Products?